PapaJoesSoup/ConsoleDungeonCrawler/README.md

 It has an armor system, inventory system class types and weapon types.  it includes melee and ranged attacks.  there is a legend that shows the visible overlay objects and a status section that displays armour, items, spells and player stats.

-Recent addition of a multi layer sound system.
+Includes a multi layer sound system.
 Uses LibVLCSharp. to leverage a media player and play multiple sounds simultaneously.
 Great for background sounds and action sounds.
 A new level of immersion.
-Also added System.Media.SoundPlayer, but that is limited to one sound at a time and must use .wav files.
-LibVLC has no such restrictions.
-All waves were converted to .ogg files as they take up so much less storage space.
+All wav files were converted to .ogg files as they take up so much less storage space.
+Note that .ogg does not like looping, so these were changed to .mp3

 Finally there is a notification system that will scroll, logging all activity in text form.  it is color coded for ease of reading.